ddnexus/elastics-doc/source/doc/2-flex/2-Templating/5-Interpolation.md

 ## Variable Check

-The interpolation process is aware of the required variables.
-It raises an error if you miss any variable when you call a flex-generated method.
+The interpolation process is aware of the required or optional variables.
+It raises an error if you miss any required variable when you call a flex-generated method.